 Welcome to the Viewpoint Diversity Experience

 While the Viewpoint Diversity Experience is designed for college students, it may be useful in high schools as well as in companies, religious congregations, and other organizations that are experiencing internal conflicts over politics.
-We’ll be developing teaching materials over the next few months, but in the meantime, please check it out yourself.
-You can get a taste of the “experience” in as little as two hours if you’re willing to watch few videos and read a few essays.
-Or, if you are a teacher, professor, or diversity trainer, you can ask your class to do one or two steps before each class meeting.
+The VDE is still under development — we released this beta version on May 2, 2017, to solicit feedback and criticism (which you can give us right after Step 6).
+We’ll be developing teaching materials over the next few months to help groups get the most out of it, but in the meantime, please check it out yourself; it’s self-guided.

 Click on the steps below to get started on the journey!

 Understand the value of viewpoint diversity.
 Begin by learning about the advantages of having your beliefs challenged, and of discovering that you may have been wrong about something.

 Cultivate humility and open-mindedness.
 Read short quotations from wise thinkers—East and West—that will help you attain a mindset of humility and openness.

 Look inside the mind.
 Learn a little bit of psychology to see the tricks the mind plays on us, making us all prone to be self-righteous, overconfident, and quick to demonize “the other side.”

 Understand the moral matrix.
 Learn how each team or tribe builds a comprehensive worldview that can explain everything, while making it harder for its members to think for themselves.